rohrerj/scion/doc/dev/design/FABRID.rst

 The 27 bit allow to save relative timestamps with a difference of up to 37 hours which fulfills the requirement that a path can be valid for up to 24 hours.

-Length of FABRID policyID and how to determinte whether policy is local or global
+PolicyID length and how to determinte whether policy is local or global
 ----------------------------------------------------------------------------------

-The decision on whether a certain FABRID policy is a local or global policy is done by the control service, hence we do not have to reserve any bits of the FABRID policy index in the FABRID packets to encode whether it is a local or global policy.
 In the header design the FABRID policyIndex has a length of 1 byte, which allows 256 different options.
 But since the control service can configure the policies per interface pair and / or per IP range, there are many more options than the 256.
+Note that the decision on whether a certain FABRID policy is a local or global policy is done by the control service, hence we do not have to reserve any bits of the FABRID policy index in the FABRID packets to encode whether it is a local or global policy.

 Compatibility
 ===============

-FABRID is a new extension which uses the SCION Hop-by-Hop extension which allows for incremental deployment of FABRID.
+FABRID uses the SCION Hop-by-Hop extension which allows for incremental deployment of FABRID.
-If a border router does not understand the FABRID Hop-by-Hop extension it will simply ignore it and hence not provide any of the FABRID functionality and forward the packet as if it is a normal SCION packet.
+If a border router does not understand the FABRID Hop-by-Hop extension it will simply ignore it and hence not provide any of the FABRID functionality and forward the packet as if it were a normal SCION packet.
-The "FABRID enabled" flag allows the sending endhost to choose for which ASes to enable path validation, but is also specifically required, for edge-cases where an AS just starts to roll out FABRID functionality to its border routers, but the sender does not yet know that this AS is FABRID aware.
+The "FABRID enabled" flag allows the sending endhost to choose for which ASes to enable path validation, but is also specifically required for edge-cases where an AS just starts to roll out FABRID functionality to its border routers (without FABRID support in the control service yet), but the sender does not yet know that this AS is FABRID-aware.
-Because if a packet does not contain a HVF for this AS, the packet has to be dropped unless the sender can explicitly state that FABRID is disabled for this hop.
+Because if a FABRID packet does not contain a valid HVF for this AS, the packet has to be dropped unless the sender can explicitly state that FABRID is disabled for this hop.

 Implementation